zoisite-rb/zoisite-rb/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use Zoisite in the [rubyonrails-talk mailing list](https://discuss.zoisite-rb.org/c/rubyonrails-talk).
+* Ask any question about how to use Zoisite in the [zoisite-talk mailing list](https://discuss.zoisite-rb.org/c/zoisite-talk).

 #### **Do you want to contribute to the Zoisite documentation?**